trepmal/post-gen/readme.md

 Includes text files with lorem ipsum for randomizing title and content.
 Image is generated, set as featured image, and attached to post.
 Image generated with post title.

 `create` is currently the only subcommand available, there are 4 options it always accepts.
-If Image Gen is available, you'll get *most* of those (numbers will work, text will not do as expected).
+If Image Gen is available, you'll get *most* of those options too (numbers will work, text will not do as expected, will fix after sleeeeeeeeeeep).

 ```
 SYNOPSIS